UW System Teaching Scholars

 - Attendance at four OPID-sponsored events throughout the year:

-- Final WTFS meeting and Public Poster Presentation (TBA, Spring 2014)
+- Final WTFS meeting and Public Poster Presentation held in Spring

 - Completion of a SoTL project with dissemination of results in a professional forum